Sydney-Informatics-Hub/hello-nextflow/docs/session1/03_output.md

     If we set the wrong qualifier the pipeline will likely throw errors or have unexpected outputs.

 The **output name** is a name given to the output variable.
-If a specific file is being produced it can be named in single quotes.
+If a specific file is being produced it can be named in single quotes:

 ```groovy title="hello-world.nf"
 output: